terraform-ibm-modules/common-dev-assets/scripts/update-source/README.md

 ## Description

-This script is to update module source references according to hashicorp syntax
+This script is to update module source references according to HashiCorp syntax

 ## Usage